equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 is whether your internet connection is secure.
-Yes we all have `https` websites but even that stuff can be hacked and you would be suprised how many websites are misconfigure to send your cookie even if accessed from `http` That's the sys-adming dude is so paranoid each time you are mentioning that "you will be working from coffee place down the road next Tuesday".
+Yes we all have `https` websites but even that stuff can be hacked and you would be suprised how many websites are misconfigure to send your cookie even if accessed from `http` That's why the sys-adming dude is so paranoid each time you are mentioning that "you will be working from coffee place down the road next Tuesday".

 When you want to connect to public WiFi always connect via [VPN connection](http://www.howtogeek.com/133680/htg-explains-what-is-a-vpn/).
-Don't be cheap there is no good free solution that you can trust (unless your company has a VPN of their own).
-You can get really secure and good commercial VPN for like $10 a month and yes Chromebook has really easy way to set it up([How to set up VPN in Chromebook](https://support.google.com/Chromebook/answer/1282338?hl=en-GB).
+Don't be cheap.
+There is no good free solution that you can trust (unless your company has a VPN of their own).
+You can get really secure and good commercial VPN for like $10 a month and yes Chromebook has really easy way to set it up([How to set up VPN in Chromebook](https://support.google.com/Chromebook/answer/1282338?hl=en-GB)).
 I'm using [TorGuard VPN](https://torguard.net/)  (no, it has nothing to do with Tor network)

 Then comes to VM security that you are connecting too.
-Just fallow any good practices that you would normally fallow for a web-app server.
-If you are new to servers basic rules are keep your system up to date with latest fixes, connect to VM via ssh key-pair not password, and don't open ports you necessary have to.
+Just follow any good practices that you would normally follow for a web-app server.
+If you are new to servers, the basic rules are to keep your system up to date with latest fixes, connect to VM via ssh key-pair not password and don't open ports you necessary have to.
 You will probably survive first year with just SSH port and port 80 on your VM.